Enzyme Biotechnology in Everyday Life

-For years, enzymes have also been used to turn starch into sugar.
+For years, enzymes have been used to turn starch into sugar.
 Corn and wheat syrups are used throughout the food industry as sweeteners.
 Using enzyme technology, the production of these sweeteners can be less expensive than using sugarcane sugar.
-Enzymes have been developed and enhanced using biotechnological methods, for every step of the process.
+Enzymes have been developed and enhanced using biotechnological methods for every step in the process of food production.

 In the past, the process of tanning hides into usable leather involved the use of many harmful chemicals.
 Enzyme technology has advanced such that some of these chemicals can be replaced while increasing the speed and efficiency of the process.

 Enzymes can be applied in the first steps where fat and hair are removed from the hides.
 They are also used during cleaning, and keratin and pigment removal, and to enhance the softness of the hide.
 Leather is also stabilized during the tanning process to prevent it from rotting when using certain enzymes.